rust-cli/book/src/tutorial/testing.md

 which helps us write assertions that `assert_cmd` can test against
 (and that have great error messages).
-We'll add those dependencies not to main list, but to a "dev dependencies" section in our `Cargo.toml`.
+We'll add those dependencies not to the main list, but to a "dev dependencies" section in our `Cargo.toml`.
 They are only required when developing the crate, not when using it.